Radu Jercan: Club career

 Ion Bălănescu in a 2–0 home loss to Rapid București.
 He started playing in European competitions during the 1967–68 Inter-Cities Fairs Cup, scoring a goal in a victory over Ferencváros, and in the following edition he scored in a win against Göztepe, but on both occasions Argeș was eliminated on the aggregate result.
 In the 1971–72 season he formed a successful offensive trio with Nicolae Dobrin and Constantin Radu that helped Argeș win the first title in its history.
 Jercan netted a personal record of eight goals in the 29 appearances under coaches Titus Ozon and Florin Halagian, including a brace in Halagian's first game as coach, a 2–1 win over Rapid București.
 Afterwards he played three games in the 1972–73 European Cup, eliminating Aris Bonnevoie in the first round, then in the following one they won a home game with 2–1 against Real Madrid, but lost the second leg with 3–1.
-Jercan's last Divizia A appearance took place on 13 June 1976 in a 7–1 away loss to Dinamo București, having a total of 247 matches with 27 goals in the competition, also totaling 11 games with two goals in European competitions (including six games with two goals in the Inter-Cities Fairs Cup).
+Jercan's last Divizia A appearance took place on 13 June 1976 in a 7–1 away loss to Dinamo București, totaling 247 matches with 27 goals in the competition and 11 games with two goals in European competitions (including six games with two goals in the Inter-Cities Fairs Cup).

 In 1976, Jercan went to Muscelul Câmpulung, where his former Argeș teammate, Ion Barbu was coach, and he was also colleagues with other former Argeș teammates such as Constantin Radu, Vasile Stan and Marian Popescu.
 They managed to get the team promoted from the third league to the second where he ended his career in 1978.
 During his career he was known for his speed, running 100 metres in about 11 seconds.